 Keep reading if you wish to fix the throttling issue of the RC vehicle.

-How Do Steering And Throttling Work?
+How Do Steering and Throttling Work?

 The steering and throttling function through a radio transmitter.
 It’s also called a radio control system.
 These systems are proportional and have multiple channels.
 However, you can see this throttle problem in quadcopters too.

 The proportional system lets you change and adjust the steering angle and vehicle speed.
 In most radio transmitters, steering is channel 1 and throttle is channel 2.
 Also, in advanced radio systems, there can be 6 or 8 channels.